Belarus opposition leader says officers threatened to kill her | DW | 10.09.2020

 Read more: Opinion: Belarus opposition needs a plan

-Protesters have taken to the streets in their thousands since the presidential election on August 9.
+Hundreds of thousands of protesters have taken to the streets since the presidential election on August 9.
 According to official results, incumbent President Alexander Lukashenko won by a landslide.
-Demonstrators claim the vote was rigged and demand Lukashenko step down.
+Demonstrators have claimed the vote was rigged, and demanded Lukashenko step down.

 Lukashenko has cracked down on protesters and refused to talk with the opposition.
 On Thursday, he reiterated that he will not resign.